adarshkumarsingh83/spring_security/DOCUMENTS/OAUTH_STEP_BY_STEP_README.md

  client-server want to access from the resource-server
 * 12.then resource owner will allow the access to the resource holding by the resource-server
 * 13.then resource-auth-server will generate a token which is authentication token
-* 13.1 then authentication token  will send to client-server
+* a then authentication token  will send to client-server
-* 13.2 then authentication token  is verified by client-server and respond back to the resource-server
+* b then authentication token  is verified by client-server and respond back to the resource-server
-* 13.3 then resource-serve with the help of the resource-auth-server will create a access token with the access privilege to accces the resource on the resource-server.
+* c then resource-serve with the help of the resource-auth-server will create a access token with the access privilege to accces the resource on the resource-server.
 * 14.then resource-auth-server will generate a token with appropriate access permissions
 * 15.this token will be given back to the client-server for further communications with resource-server